 - Keep an eye on your email deliverability.

-- Look at subscriber engagement and try to keep your complaints rate within 0.2%.
+- Look at subscriber engagement and try to keep your complaint rate below 0.2%.

 - Monitor delivery errors.

-- Clear your mailing list from bad and invalid addresses regularly.
+- Verify emails on your mailing list and clear it from bad and invalid addresses regularly.

 Your sending reputation is always in your control, so take advantage of postmaster features, analyze the data, and watch your score grow.